position Linebackers Coach

 The Ohio State University

-Columbus, Ohio native Al Washington is in his second season as coach of the Ohio State linebackers.
+Columbus, Ohio native Al Washington is in his third season as coach of the Ohio State linebackers.
 He joined the coaching Jan.
-8, 2019 and is now in his 13th year coaching on the collegiate level.
+8, 2019 and is in his 14th year coaching on the collegiate level.

 Washington played on and coached Boston College teams that included Ohio State head coach Ryan Day on staff.
 He also has other significant ties to the Buckeye football program, having grown up in and around Ohio Stadium and attending Bishop Watterson High School.
 His father, Al Washington Sr., played linebacker for the Buckeyes from 1977 through 1980 and currently ranks eighth in career tackles with 345.